golyshevd/f2/README.md

 f2.format('Lorem %-?:5.3s!', 'ipsum'); // 'Lorem ips??!'
 ```

 There are `fill`, `sign`, `width` and `precision`.
-Every formatter can interpretate parameters handling in their own way.
+Every formatter can interpret parameters handling in their own way.
 All parameters are available in substitution formatter function body.

 ```js
 f2.type('b', function (value, fill, sign, width, precision) {